Haidra-Org/AI-Horde/README.md

 # KoboldAI-cluster

-Turns KoboldAI into a giant crowdsourced distributed cluster
+Turns KoboldAI into a giant crowdsourced distributed cluster.
+This allows people without a powerful GPU to use KAI by relying on spare/idle resources provided by the community.
+It also allows clients other than KAI, such as games and apps, to use KAI-provided generations.

 # Generating Prompts